Class of 2018 - Senior Year and Graduation Information

 - Seniors with a cumulative GPA of 3.667 or higher at the end of first semester will graduate with academic honors.
 These students will be noted for academic honors in the commencement program and will receive a gold tassel for their graduation cap to wear at the commencement ceremony.

 - Seniors with a cumulative GPA of 3.95 or higher at the end of first semester will graduate with academic distinction.
-These students will be honored at Senior Recognition Night (scheduled for Wednesday, May 17, 2017), at which time they will receive their gold rope stole to be worn at the commencement ceremony.
+These students will be honored at Senior Recognition Night (scheduled for Wednesday, May 16, 2018), at which time they will receive their gold rope stole to be worn at the commencement ceremony.
 They will also be noted for academic honors in the commencement program and will receive a gold tassel for their graduation cap.
-This event is by invitation only, which will be mailed home.
+The Senior Recognition Night event is by invitation only, which will be mailed home.

 GRADUATION SPEAKERS AND EMCEES